-Welcome to Drakopoulos IVF Clinic
+Welcome to Drakopoulos IVF Team

 "You treat a disease, you win, you lose.
 You treat a person, I guarantee you, you’ll win, no matter what the outcome." —Patch Adams